microsoft/vidur/README.md

 The simulator supports a plethora of parameters for the simulation description of which can be found [here](docs/simulator_params.md).

-The metrics will be logged to wandb directly and copy will be stored in `simulator_output` directory along with the chrome trace.
-Description of all the logged metrics can be found [here](docs/simulator_metrics.md).
+The metrics will be logged to wandb directly and a copy will be stored in the `simulator_output` directory along with the chrome trace.
+A description of all the logged metrics can be found [here](docs/simulator_metrics.md).

 ## Formatting Code